mbudnek/google-home-hubitat-community/README.md

         - Open Command: Only available if Query Only Open/Close is unset.
 A device command used to open the device.
 Should not require any parameters.
 Maps to `open` by default.
         - Close Command: Only available if Query Only Open/Close is unset.
 A device command used to close the device.
 Should not require any parameters.
 Maps to `close` by default.

+### Reboot

+The Reboot trait is used for devices that can be rebooted.
+It can be controlled by saying things like "Hey Google, reboot {device}".
+It has the following configuration parameters:

+- Reboot Command: A device command to reboot the device.
+Maps to `reboot` by default.

 ### Rotation

 The Rotation trait is used for devices that can be rotated to a specific position such as slat blinds or a pivoting fan.
 It can be controlled by saying things like "Hey Google, rotate {device} to 30%" and queried by saying things like "Hey Google, how far is {device} rotated?".
 It has the following configuration parameters: